krimtonz/kz/USAGE.md

 ### 2.1 Warps
 The warps menu contains a listing of all the entrances in the game categorized into 10 categories.
 These categories are based on the central clock town area, the 4 cardinal directions of normal gameplay, overworld, and other miscellaneous scenes.
 Under each category is a listing of scenes, if a scene has multiple entrances selecting that scene will enter a menu with all available entrances.
 Selecting an entrance will immediately warp you to that entrance.
 If a scene only has one entrance, selecting that scene will warp you to that single entrance.

-***Warning:*** The test map is only available on jp 1.0, other versions of the game will crash even though the entrance exists.
+**Note:** The Beta category is only available in the 1.0 japanese version of the game.

+**Note:** By default entrances that are known to crash are disabled, if kz was compiled with these entrances enabled, using these entrances will most likely crash.

-***Warning:*** Warping while not in a normal playing state of the game (spinning n64 logo, file select screen) will cause *undefined beahvior*
+***Warning:*** Warping while not in a normal playing state of the game (i.e. spinning n64 logo, file select screen) will cause *undefined beahvior*
 ### 2.2 Cheats
 The cheats menu will allow you to enable/disable various cheats.